smallstep/certificates/autocert/README.md

 1593443      4 -rw-r--r--    1 root     root           227 Jan 17 21:27 site.key
 ```

-The `autocert-renewer` sidecare installs the `step` CLI tool, which we can use to inspect the issued certificate:
+The `autocert-renewer` sidecar also installs the `step` CLI tool, which we can use to inspect the issued certificate:

 ```bash
 $ kubectl exec -it sleep-f996bd578-nch7c -c autocert-renewer -- step certificate inspect /var/run/autocert.step.sm/site.crt